 Insider's tip: The outback is the perfect location to view the night sky due to the lack of light pollution.
 Pick a spot in one of the campsites, roll out your swag and see the stars like you’ve never seen them before!
 There isn’t much that beats falling asleep with the Milky Way and shooting stars above you. — by Melissa Husband from Wayoutback Adventures

 Australia is renowned for its rugged sunburnt outback.
 For those seeking a more leisurely view of Australia, explore Australia’s idyllic coastline by yacht.
-Whether cruising the halcyon Whitsunday Islands or down Sydney Harbour sailing past the Opera House and the iconic Harbour Bridge; a relaxing holiday with your family or friends on a yacht is truly one of the best things to do in Australia.
+Whether cruising the halcyon Whitsunday Islands or down Sydney Harbour sailing past the Opera House and the iconic Harbour Bridge; a relaxing holiday with your family or friends on a yacht is truly one of the best activities in Australia.

 - When to go: Anytime of the year, regardless of the weather is a good time to go.
 While June to August sees the migration whales.